jgeumlek/MoltenGamepad/documentation/profiles.md

     wiimote.(cc_left_x,cc_left_y) = dpad
     wiimote.left_stick = dpad

 When using these combined translators, the individual translators on the axes should be set to "nothing".
+Certain group translators, such as `stick` and `dpad`, will enforce this automatically (setting the group to `dpad` clears the individual mappings, and setting any individual mapping will clear out the group `dpad` mapping.)

 ###Inverted mapping